 The first couple of hikes are practice runs for both of us.

-Eventually we started to take more video and will include trail videos in the articles.
+Eventually, we took more videos and will include trail videos in the articles.

-In this one, and maybe the next couple I want to show you what the trail is like so you can decide if you want to take an afternoon and hike the section.
+In this one, and maybe the next couple, I want to show you the trail so you can decide if you want to take an afternoon and hike the section.

-I did manage to take some video of Caden, I was excited for him and his first hike.
+I did manage to take some videos of Caden; I was excited for him and his first hike.
 He loved and still loves streams.
-Below is a quick little video of Caden's first day on the trail!
+Below is a quick video of Caden’s first day on the trail!

 My View From The Woods is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 As an Amazon Associate, we earn from qualifying purchases.
 We may earn a small commission from the companies mentioned in this post at no additional cost to you.
 Not all links are connected to affiliate companies.